amengel/amengel.github.io/research.md

 working:
        - title:   "A Racial Reckoning?
 Racial Attitudes in the Wake of the Murder of George Floyd (with Cindy D. Kam)"
        - title:   "Political Consumerism in a Racially Polarized Context (with Cindy D. Kam)"
-       - title:   "Testing the Stability and Temporal Order of PoC *Identity* and PoC *Solidarity*: New Evidence from a Survey Panel of Asian, Black, Latino, and Multiracial Adults (with Efrén O. Pérez, Seth Goldman, Yuen Huo, Tatishe Nteta, and Linda R. Tropp)"
        - title:   "A Crucible for Allyship?
 New Evidence on the Dynamics Between Democratic Partisanship and Solidarity Between People of Color (with Efrén O. Pérez, Seth Goldman, Yuen Huo, Tatishe Nteta, and Linda R. Tropp)"
        - title:   "Acquiescence Bias and Predictive Validity: Problems and Potential Solutions for Agree-Disagree Scales (with Scott Clifford)"